-Pupils of all abilities are taught reading at the Secondary School level, drama, poetry and affiliated media in a stimulating environment, with a view to personal and academic growth.
-In connection with the development of discussion, speaking and listening skills, they are expected to speak and write clearly and are encouraged to participate orally, be creative and think for themselves, having the courage of their convictions, and to develop self-confidence, empathy, and insight into others.
+Pupils of all abilities are taught improved reading and are introduced to drama and poetry, in a stimulating environment, with a view to personal and academic growth.
+Through discussion, their speaking and listening skills are developed as they are encouraged to participate orally, to be creative and think for themselves, and to have the courage of their convictions.
+In addition, they are taught to develop self-confidence and empathy.

 It is a fact that cognitive discourse occupies almost the entire secondary school curriculum.
 Affective discourse (the arts) gets scant recognition on the timetable.
-The imbalance is both huge and frightening … To stop examining literature would be to remove from large numbers of pupils the only affective discourse they are exposed to at school.
+The imbalance is both huge and frightening.
+To stop examining literature would be to remove from large numbers of pupils an affective discourse to which they are exposed to at school.

 The examination has four components: Paper 1 (Drama and Poetry) and Paper 2 (Prose and Unseen) at AS; and Paper 3 (Shakespeare and Drama) and Paper 4 (Pre-and Post-1900 Poetry and Prose) at A2.
 The texts to be studied in 2021-2023 are: Paper 1 – Much Ado About Nothing, Gillian Clarke’s Selected Poems; Paper 2 – Petals of Blood by Ngũgĩ wa Thiong’o; Paper 3 – King Lear, Indian Ink by Tom Stoppard; Paper 4 – Derek Walcott or Stephen Spender’s Selected Poems; Persuasion by Jane Austen.